Cheka: Other types of Cheka

 On August 3, a VCheKa section for combating counterrevolution, speculation and sabotage on railways was created.
 On August 7, 1918, Sovnarkom adopted a decree on the organization of the railway section at VCheKa.
 Combating counterrevolution, speculation, and crimes on railroads was passed under the jurisdiction of the railway section of VCheKa and local Cheka.
 In August 1918, railway sections were formed under the Gubcheks.
 Formally, they were part of the non-resident sections, but in fact constituted a separate division, largely autonomous in their activities.
 The gubernatorial and oblast-type Chekas retained in relation to the transportation sections only control and investigative functions.

 The beginning of a systematic work of organs of VCheKa in RKKA refers to July 1918, the period of extreme tension of the civil war and class struggle in the country.
 On July 16, 1918, the Council of People's Commissars formed the Extraordinary Commission for combating counterrevolution at the Czechoslovak (Eastern) Front, led by M. I. Latsis.
 In the fall of 1918, Extraordinary Commissions to combat counterrevolution on the Southern (Ukraine) Front were formed.
 In late November, the Second All-Russian Conference of the Extraordinary Commissions accepted a decision after a report from I. N. Polukarov to establish at all frontlines, and army sections of the Cheka and granted them the right to appoint their commissioners in military units.
 On December 9, 1918, the collegiate (or presidium) of VCheKa had decided to form a military section, headed by M. S. Kedrov, to combat counterrevolution in the Army.
 In early 1919, the military control and the military section of VCheKa were merged into one body, the Special Section of the Republic, with Kedrov as head.
 On January 1, he issued an order to establish the Special Section.
 The order instructed agencies everywhere to unite the Military control and the military sections of Chekas and to form special sections of frontlines, armies, military districts, and guberniyas.

 In November 1920, the Soviet of Labor and Defense created a Special Section of VCheKa for the security of the state border.
 On February 6, 1922, after the Ninth All-Russian Soviet Congress, the Cheka was dissolved by VTsIK, "with expressions of gratitude for heroic work."
-It was replaced by the State Political Administration (GPU), a section of Internal Affairs of the Russian Soviet Federative Socialist Republic (RSFSR).
+It was replaced by the State Political Administration (GPU), a section of Internal Affairs of the Russian Socialist Federative Soviet Republic (RSFSR).
 Dzerzhinsky remained as chief of the GPU.